tayjlim/tayjlim/README.md

 ### Hi there 👋 Taylor here!

-I am a fullstack engineer with a bridging the gap between art and my analytical nature.
+I am a fullstack engineer who loves dogs

-I like food

 <!--
 **tayjlim/tayjlim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.